 I also recently released a new pattern to make a reusable countdown chain called Pre-cuts Countdown Chain.
 I have had this idea for a few years and am so happy to have it out of my head and in the world to share with everyone!
 I have made a few for my family that we have used over and over again for counting down to birthdays as well as Christmas, and my girls love them!

-Between those two holiday kits, I have been on a scrappy Christmas fabric tear these past few months!
+I have been on a scrappy Christmas fabric tear these past few months!
 So, I decided I wanted to make a scrappy patchwork quilt from the fabrics I have been using. …which is how this Patchwork Plaid Christmas Quilt idea was born!
 It’s pretty simple as most patchwork quilts are, but the arrangement of color that I outline here gives it a festive plaid pattern.

 Ok, now that you’ve got the PDF and can refer to it as you read along, let’s get started!